 Interest-Based Negotiation and Mediation Training (Labour Relations)

-The Public Service Labour Relations and Employment Board offers a two-and-a-half day training session for those involved in labour relations in the federal public service and in Parliament.
+The Federal Public Sector Labour Relations and Employment Board offers a two-and-a-half day training session for those involved in labour relations in the federal public service and in Parliament.
 There is no charge for this course.

 This interactive course imparts basic skills in mediation and interest-based negotiation and allows participants to apply the techniques presented through role playing—in the context of both grievance mediations and negotiations.
 It also considers methods for dealing with conflict and facilitating communication between parties.